 To get an idea of the imprint, humans have made on our planet, consider that all the structures we have built − roads, houses, skyscapes, schools, and churches outweigh all the animals and plants on Earth put together.
 People and our domestic animals now add up to 95% of the mass of all vertebrates – wild mammals, birds, reptiles, and amphibians constitute the remaining 5%.

 As many as a million species could soon disappear from the face of the Earth in what amounts to the planet’s sixth mass extinction.
 Two-fifths of the world’s plant species are endangered.
 Wetlands mismanagement is endangering 40,000 small but vital plant and animal species, according to the Center for Biological Diversity.
+Already wildlife populations have plunged by an average of 69% in just under 50 years as humans continue to clear forests, consume beyond the limits of the planet, and fail to curb pollution.

-By 1960, humans were already using around 73% of the planet’s regenerative capacity: that is, what we use for fuel and housing was still within the limits of sustainability.
+73% of the planet’s regenerative capacity: that is, what we use for fuel and housing was still within the limits of sustainability.
 By 2016, the demand for food, fuel, and housing had grown to an unsustainable 170% resulting in around 700 to 800 million people starving, and another one to two billion children and adults malnourished.
 Antarctica’s ice is falling into the ocean and this will lead to higher food prices.

 The Current Imbalance